Geometrization of Graphs: Towards Bounding the Chromatic Number via High-Dimensional Embedding

 \end{proof}

-\textbf{Remark.} The above theorem merely serves to illustrate how the discharging method can be applied in higher dimensions.
-We have not attempted to optimize the upper bound for the chromatic number.
-We conjecture that the true upper bound for the chromatic number of $d$-uniform $\mathbb{R}^d$-hypergraphs is likely to be $d+1$.
+\begin{remark} Theorem~\ref{apply-for-discharging} merely serves to illustrate how the discharging method can be applied in higher dimensions.
+We have not attempted to optimize the upper bound for the $(d-2)$-dimensional chromatic number.
+We conjecture that the true upper bound for the $(d-2)$-dimensional chromatic number of $d$-uniform $\mathbb{R}^d$-hypergraphs is likely to be $d+1$. \end{remark}